Arrest made in shopping center shootings that wounded 2

 JACKSON, N.J.
-(AP) - A man accused of shooting two people at a southern New Jersey shopping center last weekend has been charged attempted murder.
+(AP) - A man accused of shooting two people at a southern New Jersey shopping center last weekend has been charged with attempted murder.

 Maleek Dorsey, 27, of Lakewood, also faces weapons counts stemming from the shooting that occurred early Sunday in Jackson.
 The charges were made public Tuesday, and it wasn’t known if Dorsey has retained an attorney.